Goats cheese cannelloni stuffed with spinach, cottage cheese & goat cheese before being baked in tomato sauce with a gooey cheesy topping.

 - 1/2 Tsp Dried Basil

-- Whilst this is cooling take the cottage cheese and goats' cheese and mix together, you can do this by hand or in a mixer.
+- Whilst the spinach is cooling take the cottage cheese and goat's cheese and mix them together, you can do this by hand or in a mixer.

-- Press the moisture out of the spinach and finely chop and add to the cottage cheese filling.
+- Press the moisture out of the spinach and finely chop it then add to the cottage cheese filling.

-- Add the egg yolk and nutmeg and mix again to bring together.
+- Add the egg yolk, nutmeg and then mix again to combine.